 The proposed innovation is intended to fulfill this critical need by designing an external knee support to enhance joint protection and ensure safe motion limits are not exceeded during physical activity.
-When injury does occur, the technology could also be used to protect and support the knee while ligament(s) are healing.
-The technology can function as a stand-alone protective device but would ideally be used in conjunction with a comprehensive injury prevention or rehabilitation neuromuscular training program designed to increase functional stability of the knee.

 We are grateful for the funding sources that have supported this research agenda.